Cuanto Es 3 1 4

 2. Addition:

 A more common interpretation would involve adding the numbers together.
-This assumes that the missing operators are plus signs.
+That's why this assumes that the missing operators are plus signs.
 The expression would then be read as 3 + 1 + 4.

 Solution: 3 + 1 + 4 = 8